stefansbv/planned-copy/README.md

       path: linux
 ```

-The `yacm install linux` command will copy and rename the
+The `plcp install linux` command will copy and rename the
 `linux/ackrc` file to `/home/user/.ackrc` and will set the permissions
 to `0644`.

 The `resource.yml` configuration file is automatically
-generated/updated by the `yacm resu linux` command, but the
+generated/updated by the `plcp resu linux` command, but the
 destination path is initially undefined and have to be edited manually
 for every record.